rishindoshi/HTMLWorkshop/README.md

 }
 ```

 Most of the above attributes should look pretty familiar from the homepage style.
 We again use **auto** margins to center everything and we have a nice shade of light blue in our text boxes.
 Definitely feel free to change up the values and colors to see what you like best.
+The new attribute we used is **background-image**, which again is pretty self-explanatory.
+We just give CSS a URL and it applies the image at that URL to be the background of all the elements that are contained within its corresponding class tag.

 So, that's a pretty basic intro into HTML/CSS.
 I'd definitely suggest using the skills we learned today to complete the bio and miscellaneous portions of the website, or add more pages if you want.
 But, as you can probably see, using HTML/CSS to build more complex websites than the one we built today would get incredibely annoying and tedious.
 Lucky for web developers, there's a tool called Bootstrap that simplifies the process a lot while still allowing you to customize the website a good deal.